anh-ld/nho/README.md

       }
     )
   }

   onMounted() {
-    /* This method run after mount */ console.log('Mounted');
+    /* this method runs after mount */ console.log('Mounted');
   }

   onUpdated() {
-    /* This method run after each update. */ console.log('Updated');
+    /* this method runs after each update. */ console.log('Updated');

-    /* P Ref */
+    /* P tag ref */
     console.log('P Ref', this.pRef?.current);
   }

   onUnmounted() {
-    /* This method run before unmount */ console.log('Before unmount');
+    /* this method runs before unmount */ console.log('Before unmount');
   }

   addCount() {
-    /* Update state by redeclare its key-value.
-Avoid update the whole state. */ this.state.count += 1;
+    /* update state by redeclaring its key-value.
+Avoid updating the whole state. */ this.state.count += 1;
   }

   render(h) {
-    /* This method is used to render */
+    /* this method is used to render */

     /*
-      SAME AS MODERN FRONT FRAMEWORKS
+      JSX template alike
       - Must have only 1 root element
       - Bind state / event using value in literal string
       - Pass state to child element using props with 'p:' prefix